ST10439147/Cloud-Azure-Functions-App/README.md

 # ST10439147_CLDV6212_POE

 ## Overview
 This is a Razor Pages web application for managing orders, customers, and products.
-It includes features for viewing, editing, and deleting orders, as well as queue message management and inventory updates.
+It includes features for viewing, editing, and deleting orders, as well as queue message management and inventory updates for ABC Retail.
 With the use of Azure's storage account features: Tables service, Queue Service, Blob Storage, File Share services.

 ## Features